Close

 • As part of our business intake procedures;

-• When processing employee human resources Personal Information;
+• When processing employee or employment candidate or independent contractor Personal Information;

 • When clients and prospective clients seek legal advice;

-• When providing legal services to our clients (in connection with which we provide our clients in various jurisdictions, including the EU, the UK, the ADGM, the DIFC, and Japan, with additional information about how we process Personal Information);
+• When providing legal services to our clients (in connection with which we provide our clients in various jurisdictions, including the U.S., the EU, the UK, the ADGM, the DIFC, Australia, Singapore, and Japan, with additional information about how we process Personal Information);

 • When it is required for the provision of services from our vendors;

-• When individuals browse or interact with our website or use any of our online services, including registration details when you use, or register to use, any of our Sites, Apps, or services;
+• When individuals browse or interact with our website at kslaw.com (the “Site”) or use any of our online services, including registration details when you use, or register to use, any of our sites, apps, or services;

 • From third parties who provide it to us;

-• In carrying out our business, including records of interactions or correspondence with the Firm, including your attendance and participation at events or meetings we hold (including when we record such events or meetings, of which you will be provided notification, where applicable);
+• In carrying out our business, including records of interactions or correspondence with King & Spalding, including your attendance and participation at events or meetings we hold (including when we record such events or meetings, of which you will be provided notification, where applicable);

 • In connection with any application for employment or interviews if you apply for a role with us and take part in an interview or selection process; and